khromalabs/simple-cli-llm-chat/README.md

 **Simple CLI LLM Chat**
 ======================

-Simple python script which provides a CLI to interact with a Large Language Model (LLM) using the LiteLLM library.
+Simple CLI Python script to interact with LLMs using the LiteLLM library.

 Started this script as a self-educational project but found it so useful that now it has turned into my AI daily-driver.